-When he saw the Notre Dame study above, Paul Kelly of the University of York decided to track interactions with the slider on that site in 2013.
+When he saw the Notre Dame study above, Paul Kelly of the University of York decided to track interactions with the slider on that site.
 Unfortunately, Paul’s results include a breakdown of clicks per slide, but not an overall click-through rate for the slider.
 Those results do reiterate, however, that the first slide gets by far the most clicks (and presumably attention).
 In this experiment, around half of the clicks were on the first slide.

 The University of York study again showed that by far the most attention is given to the first slide in the rotation.

 Further, he found that when he reduced the number of slides in the slider from eight down to a maximum of five, the slider was clicked more often.
 However, as the content of the slides was different from earlier collections, it’s not certain whether the increased clicks were due to the smaller number of slides, or simply more compelling content in the slides.

 Harrison Jones of Digital Marketing firm MWI reported some click-through data for three different websites his firm worked with, each using a homepage slider for different purposes.
 All three had very low click-through rates, ranging from 0.65% all the way down to 0.16%.

 A study by MWI of three different websites with different strategies for homepage sliders showed that in all three cases, clicks to the slider were rare.

 Kyle Peatt of Mobify published the results of a study of several mobile ecommerce sites that each had at least $20 million of ecommerce sales per year.
 In all of these cases, there was no slider on the homepage of the site, but sliders were instead used on the product detail pages of these stores, as image galleries.
 Also, these sliders did not advance on their own; they only advanced upon taps or swipes by the user to do so.